 The quartz used in quartz worktops is typically comprised of high content silica as well as resin – this is what makes the product so hardwearing and durable.
 When, and only when, the quartz is in the process of being cut can the silica dust particles be dangerous if inhaled in sufficiently large quantities over a prolonged period of time.

 No. Particles of silica are only ever airborne during the cutting or grinding of quartz worktops (the fabrication process).
-There are zero cases of RCS in homeowners of quartz worktops and leading brands such as MineralX Quartz carry certification for the safety of quartz worktops in the home such as Greenguard Gold for air safety and NSF for food hygiene safety.
+There are zero cases of RCS in homeowners of quartz worktops and leading brands such as Minerox Quartz carry certification for the safety of quartz worktops in the home such as Greenguard Gold for air safety and NSF for food hygiene safety.
 According to the Worktop Fabricator’s Federation (WFF) the risk of RCS is “purely to do with the factory management in the fabrication process” and that there is “no health risk in handling, shipping, installing or using engineered stone worktops”.

 Inadequate health and safety standards within a fabrication facility are the only reason workers could contract RCS.
 The UK Health & Safety Executive (HSE) have produced robust control methodologies and standards to prevent any cases of RCS in factories adhering to the rules.

 Yes.
-MineralX Quartz is 100% safe and free from any risk of RCS for the workers who produce it.
+Minerox Quartz is 100% safe and free from any risk of RCS for the workers who produce it.
 Gemini was the first company in the UK to introduce water suppression CNC technology for working stone in 1988 and has a strong track record of working proactively with the HSE to ensure its factories are the safest environment for its entire workforce. n HSE compliant fabricator.

-All parts of the fabrication process for MineralX Quartz worktops are carried out using water suppression in a well-ventilated environment.
+All parts of the fabrication process for Minerox Quartz worktops are carried out using water suppression in a well-ventilated environment.
 All areas of the factory are monitored for silica dust levels and the most comprehensive PPE (personal protective equipment) and respiratory protective equipment (RPE) is supplied and used by the workforce in the correct areas.

 Yes.
 All Gemini installation teams have to complete an HSE RCS training course and carry the correct PPE and RPE that enable the safe completion of any on site installation works.
 When worktops do need to be adjusted on site, our risk assessment is followed which ensures that this is always carried out using the correct PPE and RPE and that any cutting or grinding will be done outdoors in the open air.
 This practice has been deemed as appropriate and adequate by the HSE.